We believe blockchain technology offers potential solutions to the predicaments of our economic and financial system

 The Indigo Framework contains all the tools and components that developers can use today to build these networks.

 The Proof of Process technology stack has many applications in a wide range of industries.
 With our strategic partners and investors, Stratumn is working to bring this new technology to capital markets, insurance, energy and manufacturing supply chains.

 We sincerely would like to thank CNP Assurances, NASDAQ, Digital Currency Group, Otium Ventures, Allianz, Bureau Veritas, Thales and Bouygues Immobilier for all their help and support as we move forward towards the vision with the mantra Trust the Process.

-Richard Caetano is Stratumn's CEO and Co-Founder.
+Richard Caetano is Stratumn's Senior Technical Advisor.